Filters

 If you have an outboard motor, flush your motor using the above engine maintenance tips.
 If you have an inboard boat engine, you can easily flush the motor by taking these steps and using an inboard motor flusher:

-• Hook up a hose up to the motor flusher.
+• Hook up a hose to the motor flusher.

 • Place the flusher over the water intake hole.